 The minerals are in the form of fine particles of rock, weathered and ground by earth movements over the eons.
 The particles may be large (sand), medium (silt), or small (clay).

 Air is needed by living organisms and plant roots in the soil.
-It contains atmospheric nitrogen which some organisms, which are attached to plant roots, fix into the soil..
+It contains atmospheric nitrogen which some organisms, attached to plant roots, fix into the soil..
 Air keeps the soil light and non-compacted.

 Water is held between soil particles and is absorbed by plant roots and is used by the soil organisms.